Tribe of Dan: Assyrian conquest and demise

-As part of the Kingdom of Israel, the territory of Dan was conquered by the Assyrians and many in the tribe were exiled; the manner of their exile led to their further history being lost.
-Some of the territory's inhabitants fled south into the Kingdom of Judah, gradually assimilating into the kingdom's Israelite population.
+The Neo-Assyrian Empire conquered the territory of Dan as part of the Kingdom of Israel.
+Many were exiled into the Assyrian captivity; Dan is considered one of the Ten Lost Tribes.
+Some of the Dan's inhabitants fled south into the Kingdom of Judah, gradually assimilating into the kingdom's population.

 Claims of descent from Dan

-A 15th-century Latin chronicle, "Chronicon Holsatiae vetus", found in Gottfried Leibniz's Accessiones historicae (1698), states the Danes were of the Tribe of Dan.
+A 15th-century Latin chronicle, "Chronicon Holsatiae vetus", found in Gottfried Leibniz's Accessiones historicae (1698), states that the Danes were of the Tribe of Dan.
 The antiquarian Henry Spelman in 1620 had made a similar claim that the Danes were the Israelite Tribe of Dan, based on the apparent similarity in name.
 Additionally, proponents of Nordic and British Israelism have made similar claims about descent from the tribe of Dan.
 British Israelite authors such as John Cox Gawler and J. H. Allen identified the Tribe of Dan with Denmark.
 While another prominent British Israelite author, Edward Hine, took the view that the tribe of Dan had colonized Denmark and Ulster in Ireland.
+Modern proponents of British Israelism continue to identify the Irish with the Tribe of Dan.

 Some of the Ethiopian Jews, also known as Beta Israel, claim descent from the Tribe of Dan, whose members migrated south along with members of the tribes of Gad, Asher, and Naphtali, into the Kingdom of Kush, now Ethiopia and Sudan, during the destruction of the First Temple.
 This position is supported by former Sephardic Chief Rabbi Ovadia Yosef.
 They are said to have fought with the natives.

 Characteristics

 The primary characteristic of the tribe of Dan was seafaring.
 In the Song of Deborah the tribe is said to have stayed on their ships with their belongings.
+Animal magnetism has been attributed to the tribe.